PlanetScale vs Turso: Serverless MySQL vs Edge SQLite

 Frequently Asked Questions

-Which is better for a global application?
+Which is better for multi-tenant SaaS?

 Master Both Tools at buildDay Melbourne